Well-Rounded ideal lattices of cyclic cubic and quartic fields: Well-rounded ideal lattices of cyclic quartic fields

 In this subsection, we provide a number of results concerning the prime factorization of the ideal $p\mathcal{O}_F$ for an arbitrary prime number $p$.
-Especially, we aim to classify an odd prime $p$ based on the decomposition of $p\mathcal{O}_F$ (see Theorem \ref{theo:class_p}).
-In addition, we construct integral bases for certain ideals of $O_F$ which can be used to prove the well-roundness of ideals in Section \ref{sec:wr-ideals-quartic}.
+Especially, we aim to classify all odd primes $p$ based on the decomposition of $p\mathcal{O}_F$ (see Theorem \ref{theo:class_p}).
+In addition, we construct integral bases for certain ideals of $\mathcal{O}_F$ which can be used to prove the well-roundness of ideals in Section \ref{sec:wr-ideals-quartic}.